Country(ies): South Korea

 The detailed Tour Notes below have been written to give you some more detailed information about how the tour runs, what to expect, and how to prepare for your holiday.
 We recommend downloading an up to date copy of these shortly before you travel in case of any changes.

-The accommodation used on the tour is a mix of simple stays in hostels, bath houses and temples.
+The accommodation used on the tour is a mix of simple stays in hostels, simple hotels and a temple stay.
 Each have their own unique South Korean charm, and at the same time are safe, clean, and hygienic and have either air-conditioning or fans.
 All have good showers, internet, and most have washing machines.
 The price is based on same-sex shared rooms in these hostels and accommodations, All bedding is provided - you do not need ot bring a sleeping bag.
 Luggage is tagged and stored securely while we are out exploring during the day.
 The majority of other people staying in the hostels will be young people aged 18 to 35 and travelling on a budget.
 It's easy to make new friends and have fun meeting in the lounge areas.
 You can also upgrade to a private or twin room subject to availability at the time of booking.
 This may not extend to all the accommodation throughout the trip.
 Please contact us if you would like more information.

 WiFi is available in all the accommodation used on the tour.
 During the temple stay this will only extend to communal areas.